SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 - Browse available tools and equipment
 - Search by tool name
-- Filter by category
+- Filter by category using toggleable filter chips
 - Filter by Free or Paid listings
-- View responsive listing cards
+- View responsive marketplace cards

 ---